Cebu Bohol Chocolate Hills, Philippines - RooWanders

 But for the taste of true Filipino food, it’s meat meat meat, mostly pork.

-We’ll explore more about the eateries I’ve visited in Malapascua, Bohol, Moalboal, and Cebu City in their individual posts, coming soon!✨
+We’ll explore more about the eateries I’ve visited in Malapascua, Bohol, Moalboal, and Cebu City in their individual posts!✨

 Here are some local foods I had in Cebu: